Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 :::tip Double Check
 Navigate to `C:\Modding\Uranium Fever\mods`, right-click the `[NoDelete] Tale of Two Wastelands` folder, select `Properties`, and verify that the folder size is exactly 17GB.

-If not, delete the `[NoDelete] Tale of Two Wastelands` and `[NoDelete] Stock New Vegas` folders.
-Then repeat the steps starting from [Creating Clean Installs and Backups](https://uraniumfever.net/docs/setupinstructions#-creating-clean-installs-and-backups-).
+If not, delete the `[NoDelete] Tale of Two Wastelands` and `[NoDelete] Stock New Vegas` folders, then repeat the steps starting from [Creating Clean Installs and Backups](https://uraniumfever.net/docs/setupinstructions#-creating-clean-installs-and-backups-).
 :::

 :::warning
 The TTW Installer **MUST** run on the copy of Fallout: New Vegas inside the `[NoDelete] Stock New Vegas` folder.
-A prior TTW installation **CANNOT** simply be moved into the Uranium Fever TTW mod folder.
-The TTW installation process performs BSA decompression, binary patching, and sound file extension alterations, which are critical for a functional TTW copy.
+A prior TTW installation **CANNOT** be moved into the Uranium Fever TTW mod folder.
+The TTW installation process performs BSA decompression, binary patching, and sound file extension alterations, which are critical for a functional installation.
 :::

 ### <p align="center"> ![Running 4GB Patcher](https://github.com/user-attachments/assets/1266e5e4-495f-438d-bcda-6bcaa2465c19) </p>